Shatalov-Sternin's construction of complex WKB solutions and the associated Riemann surface: Structure of the Riemann surface.

-In the notation of the previous paragraph, most frequently it happens that when $\xu$ is in the zone $I$, the cut $[-s_b(\xu),+\infty)$ on the first sheet of ${\cal S}'_{\xu}$ has two flaps, and the cut $[-s_a(\xu),\infty)$ has a flap on the side from which $-s_b(\xu)$ enters the first sheet, see fig.\ref{Paper3p8}.
-Then, for $\xu$ canonical distance $<\delta/2$ from $L$, we will attach to ${\cal S}'_{\xu}$ two strips according to the procedure which we are going to describe on the example of the blue singularity $-s_1(x)$ appearing from under the cut starting at the red singularity $S(\xu)$ when $\xu$ crosses $L_1$ from $A$ to $B$.
-For other such pairs of singularities, one appearing from the cut starting at the other when $\xu$ crosses a Stokes curve, a similar subsets must be attached, up to maybe reversing the roles of blue and red singularities and maybe reflecting all pictures with respect to a horizontal line.
+In the notation of the previous paragraph, most frequently it happens that when $\xu$ is in the region ${\cal Y}$, the cut $[-s_b(\xu),+\infty)$ on the first sheet of ${\mathcal S}'_{\xu}$ has two flaps, see fig.\ref{Paper3p8}.
+Then, for $\xu\in {\cal U}_{L,\delta/2}$, we will attach to ${\mathcal S}'_{\xu}$ two subsets according to the procedure which we are going to describe on the example of the blue singularity $-s_1(x)$ appearing from under the cut starting at the red singularity $S(\xu)$ when $\xu$ crosses $L_1$ from ${\cal A}$ to ${\cal B}$.
+For other such pairs of singularities, one appearing from the cut starting at the other when $\xu$ crosses a Stokes curve, similar subsets must be attached, up to maybe reversing the roles of blue and red singularities and maybe reflecting all pictures with respect to a horizontal line.